A Welcoming Hub for Iraqi Culture and Community

 Honoring a Master of Iraqi Art: Visit from Saad Al-Ta’i

-The Mississauga branch of the Iraqi Canadian Society was deeply honored to welcome renowned Iraqi artist Mr. Saad Al-Ta’i to our headquarters, accompanied by his daughter, artist Zeina Al-Ta’i.
+The Mississauga branch of the Iraqi Canadian Society was deeply honored to welcome renowned Iraqi artist Mr. Saad Al-Ta’i to our Inanna venue and headquarters, accompanied by his daughter, artist Zeina Al-Ta’i.
 During his visit, Mr. Al-Ta’i generously gifted us a signed copy of a book chronicling his extraordinary life and artistic journey.

 Born in 1935 in Hilla, Iraq, Mr. Al-Ta’i is one of Iraq’s most celebrated visual artists.
-His career spans decades of exhibitions, teaching, and international recognition — including the prestigious Knight Medal from the Republic of Italy.
+His remarkable career spans decades of exhibitions, teaching, and international recognition — including the prestigious Knight Medal from the Republic of Italy.
 A former professor and department head at the College of Fine Arts in Baghdad, his influence shaped generations of Iraqi artists and helped preserve Iraq’s modern art legacy.

-This visit was not only a moment of pride for our community but also a celebration of cultural excellence and heritage.
+This visit was not only a moment of great pride for our community but also a celebration of cultural excellence and artistic heritage.
 We are grateful for his presence and the inspiration he continues to provide.

 Carassauga 2024 Appreciation Dinner